Banner Health

 • Ulcers.
 These can occur in the GI tract but are more common in people who smoke or take NSAIDs (nonsteroidal anti-inflammatory drugs) after surgery.

 • Vitamin deficiencies.
 The procedure reduces your ability to absorb calories and nutrients.
-As a result, you may need to take vitamin supplements.
+As a result, you may need to take vitamin and mineral supplements.

 • Internal hernia and blockages.
 These may require additional surgeries.